Provider Storage – Permission Model

 Other users can request access to a discoverable bucket by adding a bucketAccessRequests entry.

-Requests include the bucket name and optionally a reason or timestamp.
+Requests include the bucket name, a requestedAt timestamp, and optionally a free-text reason.

 Example (Jeff requesting access to Joe’s bucket):